 Death and rebirth is an important cycle that is seen in nature constantly, and it’s also something that is mirrored within us.

-We are always going through our own process of shedding, releasing and rebirthing ourselves as we travel along the journey of life.
+We are always going through our own process of shedding, releasing, and rebirthing ourselves as we travel along the journey of life.

 The veil between the living and the dead is also said to be thinnest due to the Sun’s position in the deep and intuitive sign of Scorpio.

-Halloween is also a great time to honor, celebrate and remember loved ones who have crossed over.
+Halloween is also a great time to celebrate and remember loved ones who have crossed over.
 You can do this by lighting a candle, leaving out their favorite food, or simply saying a prayer or blessing.